 Scotland will host a series of high-profile talks with representatives of the Global South in the run-up to the UN climate conference COP26 in Glasgow.

 The Glasgow Climate Dialogues will give policymakers and civil society members in Scotland the chance to hear directly from people living in some of the countries that are severely impacted by climate change.
+To tackle the situation, individuals need to involve in ethical carbon offsets programs and involve in more environmentally friendly practices.

 Participants will share about the issues that they are facing, and their expert opinion on what needs to happen at the COP26 negotiations.